 Europe's nationalist leaders kick off year of election hopes

-Helpers prepare for a meeting of European nationalists in Koblenz, Germany, Saturday, Jan.
+People demonstrate against a meeting of European nationalists in Koblenz, Germany, Saturday, Jan.
 21, 2017.
-Dutch populist anti-Islam lawmaker Geert Wilders, AfD chairwoman Frauke Petry, far-right leader an... .
+Dutch populist anti-Islam lawmaker Geert Wilders, AfD chairwoman Frauke Petry, far-right leader and candidate for next spring presidential elections Marine le Pen from France and Italian Lega Nord chief Matteo Salvini will attend the meeting.

 Discussions